Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Background and Setup

 \emph{Implication.} When $\beta$ is small (poor logger coverage), the CLE floor is prohibitive regardless of weight stabilization.
 This explains our empirical finding that calibrated IPS fails despite ESS${}>90\%$ (\cref{sec:experiments}): high ESS indicates no weight concentration, but low $\beta$ (poor coverage in target-typical regions) sets a hard precision floor that logs-only methods cannot beat.
+This is a \emph{structural} limitation: even with perfect propensities, $\beta$ collapses exponentially with sequence length (\cref{prop:ttc-collapse}).